NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 To enable this, plugin authors would simply need to add `<PackageType>CredentialProvider</PackageType>` to their `.csproj` file.

 Special thanks to [Nikolche Kolev](https://github.com/nkolev92) for suggesting a verification method.
-This involved creating a .NET tool that includes both `DotnetTool` and `CredentialProvider` as `PackageTypes` in the `.nuspec` file.
+This involved creating a .NET tool and then updating the `PackageTypes` manually in the `.nuspec` file to inlclude both `DotnetTool` and `CredentialProvider`.
-This file is part of the nupkg generated by executing the dotnet pack command.
+This file is part of the nupkg generated by executing the `dotnet pack` command.
-The installation of this tool was successful with the .NET 8 SDK.
+The installation of this tool with multiple package types was successful with the .NET 8 SDK.
 However, it failed with the .NET 7 SDK due to the `.nuspec` in the nupkg containing multiple package types.

 Given that this issue has been resolved in the .NET 8 SDK, and considering our plans to add `dotnet nuget plugin install/uninstall/update/search` commands and support for NuGet plugins deployed via .NET tools in the latest version, I believe we are on the right track.